-At auction, with no conditions and no cooling-off period, the sale is final and binding as soon as the gavel falls and the highest bid is above reserve.
+If you buy at auction there is no cooling-off period and the sale is final and binding as soon as the gavel falls.
 You must provide the deposit on the day, and contracts are signed and exchanged there and then.

 Make sure you read the vendors' statement before the bidding begins - this outlines everything you need to know about the property.
 Once you have registered to bid and won and paid the deposit, it goes into a trust account until final settlement.

 Contracts of sale

 This document holds all details of the SA property you want to buy, who the vendor and buyer are, as well as who any professionals involved in the process are - real estate agents, conveyancers and solicitors in particular.